Beyond-jQuery/book/manuscript/data.md

 ]);
 ~~~~~~~

-Notice that all of our data is ultimately stored in the `cache` array.
-When we want to attach data to an element, a `setData` function has been setup to accept an element, data key, and data object.
+What's going on here?
+First, I've created a convenience method to handle association of data with a specific element - `setData` - along with an array used to hold data for _all_ of my elements - `cache`.
+The `setData` function has been setup to accept an element, data key, and data object, while the `cache` array holds one JavaScript object per element with data attached to (potentially) multiple key properties.

 When handling a call, we first check to see if the element is already tied to data in our `cache`.
 If it is, we lookup the existing data object in `cache` using the array index stored in the `data-cache-idx` attribute on the element and add a new property to this object that contains the passed data.
 Otherwise, we create a new object initialized to contain the passed data with the passed key.
 If this element does not yet have an entry in `cache`, a `data-cache-idx` attribute with the index of the new object in `cache` must be created as well.

 As with the jQuery solution, we want to lookup the title of second scene, and we can do that with just a bit more code: